Travelling overseas? Take your Medicare card with you

 What cover does Medicare provide overseas?

-Exactly what’s covered under your Australian Medicare card varies between countries.
+Exactly what is covered under your Australian Medicare card varies from one country to the next.

 In the United Kingdom, for instance, Medicare assists with “medically necessary care that can’t wait until you get home in the National Health Service (NHS) system,” provided you have not been in the UK for more than six months.